Jennifer-Zhan/Websys_Labs/lab4/README.md

 Jensen Chen: Individually finish the stylesheet of the lab and help to construct a part of part3 and most part of explanations in readme

 Jiahui Wu: Finish part2 and dubug for all three files.

+Jonathan Yang: Not good at JavaScript, give suggestion for part1b.